Steven Tilley: Political career

 Tilley served in the Missouri House from 2005 to 2012.
 During that time, Tilley has served as the Chairman of the House Special Committee on General Laws, Chairman of the House Ethics Committee and as Majority Floor Leader.

 Speaker of the Missouri House

-Republicans in the Missouri House had their biggest majority in history (106-57).
+Republicans in the Missouri House had their biggest majority in history (106–57).
 Among his most visible events was erecting a statue of Rush Limbaugh in the capitol in the Hall of Famous Missourians.

 As Speaker of the House, Tilley served as an ex-officio member of all committees of the House.
 Additionally, he was specifically assigned to the House Ethics and Administration and Accounts.
+In August 2012, he resigned as speaker of the Missouri House, five months before his term expired, and dropped out of the lieutenant governor race.

 Flooding Cairo controversy

 In April 2011, Speaker Tilley received national media attention for controversial remarks he made about Cairo, Illinois, a poor town on the Illinois side of the Mississippi River.
 Due to heavy rainfall and high water levels on the river, the U.S. Army Corps of Engineers was considering a plan to destroy a levee on the Missouri side of the river in hopes of lowering the flood level and preventing severe flood damage to Cairo and other downstream areas.
 Destroying the levee would have flooded several hundred thousand acres of Missouri farmland.
 When reporters asked if he would rather see Missouri farmland flooded or the town of Cairo, Tilley responded "Cairo.
 I've been there.
 Trust me.
 Cairo."
 And further said "Have you been to Cairo?
 OK, then you known what I'm saying."
 Tilley later issued an apology: